LeonSering/leonsering/content/publication/haunert-2011-roadmap/index.md

 - article-journal
 publication: '*IEEE Transactions on Visualization and Computer Graphics*'
 doi: 10.1109/TVCG.2011.191
-abstract: <p align="justify">Mobile users of maps typically need detailed information about their surroundings plus some context information about remote places.
+abstract: Mobile users of maps typically need detailed information about their surroundings plus some context information about remote places.
 In order to avoid that the map partly gets too dense, cartographers have designed mapping functions that enlarge a user-defined focus region - such functions are sometimes called fish-eye projections.